 How can you not try an ice-cream in Bologna, Italy, home of the only Gelato University in the world?
 How can you not try jamón in Spain if the Spanish say it is the best in the world (unless they have tried Prosciutto)?
 Beer and sausages in Bavaria, cheeses in France, pizza in Italy, dumplings from three kinds of meat in Russia, hummus in Israel?
 All this is worth a taste, but not eating in most cases.

 However, I will tell you confidentially this is an ideal scenario.
 In real life, we often bring along a little of extra weight and then fight it ruthlessly in the gym.

 You are drawn to medieval and ancient cities.
 What attracts you to these historical destinations?

 It is like asking a fisherman why he likes fishing.
 I’ve liked history since childhood.
 I’ve read all the myths of Ancient Greece and all ancient history (you can look at the photo of my childish drawings in my blog post about 300 Spartans), then the history of the Roman Empire and the Dark Ages.
 Do you know what my first computer game was?
 Age of Empires.

 I collected postage stamps depicting the medieval knights; now I come back from every trip with a new tin knight.
 I like the history of Europe and cannot say why, but I know for sure that the history of Japan or India, for example, is not interesting for me.

 You travel with your wife.
 What are the advantages/challenges of travelling with your partner?

 Advantages?
-You have safe sex whenever you want it.
-The rest are only challenges.
-Just kidding.
-Of course, there are more advantages than challenges.
 If your interests coincide, you are the happiest couple in the world.
 Happiness is a life with somebody who understands you and needs you.